All Episodes

 Listing on NASDAQ signal growing adoption, countering fiat failures and pushing prices higher.

-So, yeah, broad safe haven demand.
+So yeah, broad safe haven demand.

 It's an ongoing trend, amplified by events like U.S. rating downgrades, bank failures referenced in border 2025 economic discussions, but tied to the shutdown starting October 1st, 2025.

-So regional bank failures, currency debasements, such as in Argentina have historically lifted Bitcoin current sovereign debt concerns stemming from U.S. Treasury shifts to short-term bills since October 2023.
+So regional bank failures, currency debasements, such as in Argentina, have historically lifted Bitcoin current sovereign debt concerns stemming from U.S. Treasury shifts to short-term bills since October 2023, reinforced Bitcoin's role as an inflation hedge.

 Delightful.

-She was like, what's with this shutdown?
+I was talking to my daughter this morning about, she was like, what's with this shutdown?

 And I said, well, it's kind of a ritual.